gsato-git/Final-Project/index.md

 *preindustrial*

+1. Getting the last 200 years (sel function)

-Calculating climatology (groupby function) => getting monthly global SST anomalies
+2. Calculating monthly global SST climatologies (groupby function) => getting monthly global SST anomalies by substracting the climatology from each month's SST

+3. Creating 4 Nino indices (sel function)

+4. Getting El Nino, La Nina, and Neutral months (where function) by specifying as El Nino; SST anomaly > 0.5℃, La Nina; SST anomaly < -0.5℃; Neutral; -0.5℃ <= SST anomaly <= 0.5℃

+5. Getting the global SST anomalies in the same preiods as each Nino index (sel function and groupby function)

-Calculating the spatial mean of SST in 4 ENSO indices (sel function), then getting SSTAs
+6. Getting the composite SST anomalies in 4 indices (sel&dropna function and scipy.stats ttest_ind)

-Extracting months with SST anomalies < -0.5℃ and > 0.5℃ => getting composite El Niño, La Niña, and Neutral months (sel function)
-For 2 cases above, checking correlation coefficients between the individual ENSO index and global El Nino/La Nina composite SST anomalies with calculating statistical significance
+7. For El Nino and La Nina months, calculating the correlation coefficients between each ENSO index and global El Nino/La Nina composite SST anomalies with statistical significance (scipy.stats linregress)

 *mid-Holocene*
-Doing the same analysis for 6ka
+Doing the same analysis as the piControl

+*mid-Holocene vs. piControl*
-Comparing the composite El Nino and La Nina SST anomalies between 6ka and preindustrial for 4 indices.
+Comparing the composite El Nino and La Nina SST anomalies between mid-Holocene and piControl for 4 indices (scipy.stats ttest_ind)

 ## Result